…just in time for our Christmas church service, no less! At least Blondie’s ready and raring to recite Luke 2 and sing oodles of carols.

 Well.
 Sumac never knew he could leave such a memorable impression on a young human like that.

 Thoughts, comments?
 I’d love to hear’em!
-Night’s Tooth, a new Tale of the River Vine set in my Fallen Princebornuniverse, will be available later this month as an e-book.
+Night’s Tooth, a new Tale of the River Vine set in my Fallen Princebornuniverse, is now available as an e-book.
 I hope you’ll check it out!

 I wish I could tell you just when it started, this love for the western.
 It should have been decades ago, when my brothers and I watched our old recorded VHS on the making of Star Wars yet again while Mom just wanted to sit and watch John Wayne in a classic like Stagecoach or The Searchers.
 But I had no patience for the kind of western where women clutch their aprons while Native Americans gallop by with villainous intentions and only John Wayne with his swaggering cadence can talk a coward into being a brave man just long enough to shoot the savage and save this little refuge of civilization.